In Exercises 13–16, find the indicated binomial probabilities. If... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Binomial probability refers to the probability of obtaining a fixed number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-The formula for calculating binomial probability is P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where n is the number of trials, k is the number of successes, and p is the probability of success on each trial.
+The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
+In this context, it applies to the scenario of selecting employees with a specific probability of having medical care benefits.
+The distribution is defined by two parameters: the number of trials (n) and the probability of success (p).

 Recommended video: